-In the following conditions, the risks of Activase (alteplase) therapy for all approved indications may be increased and should be weighed against the anticipated benefits:
+In the following conditions, the risks of bleeding with Activase therapy for all approved indications are increased and should be weighed against the anticipated benefits:

-- Recent major surgery, e.g., coronary artery bypass graft, obstetrical delivery, organ biopsy, previous puncture of noncompressible vessels
+- Recent major surgery or procedure, (e.g., coronary artery bypass graft, obstetrical delivery, organ biopsy, previous puncture of noncompressible vessels)

 - Cerebrovascular disease